 Kevin is a Learning & Development detective and just like Sherlock Holmes, he solves mysteries.
-The mystery he solves is, "Did training work?".
-He looks for facts, evidence, clues, and data for training and learning's impact on behavior, performance, actions, organization goals, and business strategy.
-He investigates efficiency, effectiveness, and outcomes for training and learning.
+The mystery he solves is, "What is the impact of learning?".
+He investigates efficiency, effectiveness, and outcomes.
+He looks for facts, clues, evidence, and data for learning's impact on behavior, performance, and actions.

-When you connect training and learning with business goals, you have a winning strategy for measurable outcomes.
+When you connect learning with business goals, you have a winning strategy for measurable impact.

-The data you collect for measuring training and learning's impact reveals effectiveness of your training and learning solutions.
+The data you collect for measuring impact reveals efficiency and effectiveness for your learning solutions.

 Don't measure for the sake of measurement.
 Measure to answer questions, reveal insights, inform decisions, and take action.

-Finding facts, evidence and data for the impact of training and learning may not be easy but it's possible.
+Finding facts, evidence, and data for the impact of learning may not be easy but it's possible.

-Find one thing about a person's behavior or performance you can attribute to training and learning and let that lead to the facts about impact.
+Find one thing about a person's behavior or performance you can attribute to learning and let that lead to the facts about impact.

-If someone were to ask, “Do you have evidence for the impact of your training programs?”, what would your answer be?
+If someone were to ask, “Do you have evidence for the impact of your learning programs?”, what would your answer be?

-Don't be afraid when the facts tell you training didn't work.
-Be afraid of not doing anything with what the facts tell you.
+Don't be afraid when facts, evidence, and data tell you there is no impact.
+Be afraid of not doing anything with what the facts, evidence, and data tell you.

 There's a new role on Learning & Development teams.
-The role is focused on using data and analytics to answer the question, "Did training work?".
-They're measuring efficiency, effectiveness, and impact for training and learning.
-Take a look at the talent profiles for L&D's fact finders.
+The role is focused on using data and analytics to answer the question, "What is the impact of learning?".
+Take a look at talent profiles for L&D's fact finders.